thingsboard/thingsboard.github.io/docs/iot-gateway/config/mqtt.md

 Now let's review how we can configure JSON converter to parse this data

 #### Subsection "converter"
-This subsection contains configuration for processing incoming messages.
+This subsection contains configurations for processing incoming messages.

-Types of mqtt converters:
+The types of MQTT converters are as follows:
 1. json -- Default converter
 2. raw -- Raw default converter
-3. custom -- Custom converter (You can write it by yourself, and it will use to convert incoming data from the broker.)
+3. custom -- Custom converter (You can write it yourself, and it will be used to convert incoming data from the broker.)

 {% capture mqttconvertertypespec %}
 json<small>Recommended if json will be received in response</small>%,%json%,%templates/iot-gateway/mqtt-converter-json-config.md%br%